All Episodes

 Free cash flow was used only four times, although that's a big deal to Bezos, as I have learned, and I'll explain as program unfolds.

-Now, even though there's no line item on any financial statement for the intangible value associated with the trust of customers, this by far and away is Amazon's most important assets.
+Now, even though there's no line item on any financial statement for the intangible value associated with the trust of customers, this by far and away is Amazon's most important asset.

 Well, the way I would define that, content.

-Now the answer to the to the question well, how come you're still around Russia and all these venerable newspapers are going by the wayside?
+Now, the answer to the question: well, how come you're still around Russia and all these venerable newspapers are going by the wayside?

-And and and publishing, news publishing is losing money left and right and selling assets at pennies on the dollar.
+And publishing, news publishing is losing money left and right and selling assets at pennies on the dollar.

 How come you're not?